 Slide 5

 Folklore is a collective oral folk art.
-Small genres of folklore. - What does the word folklore mean? - What came first: folklore or literature? - Who was the creator of the folklore? - What genres of folklore do you know? - What small genres of folklore do you know?
+Small genres of folklore. - What does the word folklore mean? - What came first: folklore or literature? - Who was the creator of folklore? - What genres of folklore do you know? - What small genres of folklore do you know?

-• Hanging pear - you can't eat.
+• The pear is hanging - you can’t eat it.

 • Birds of a feather flock together.